-Equations of equilibrium, compatibility, and boundary conditions.
+Equations of equilibrium, compatibility, and

+boundary conditions.
 Solutions of two-dimensional problems in rectangular and polar coordinates.
 Eigen-solutions for the Wedge and Williams' solution for cracks.
 Stress intensity factors.
 Extension, torsion, and bending.
 Energy theorems.
-Introduction to wave propagation in elastic solids open to ME majors only.
-Not open for credit to students who have completed ME 163B.
+Introduction to wave propagation in elastic solids.

-163. Engineering Mechanics: Vibrations (3) MEZIC, MCMEEKING Prerequisites: ME 16 with a minimum grade of C-;
+163. Engineering Mechanics: Vibrations (3) MEZIC, MCMEEKING

+Prerequisites: ME 16 with a minimum grade of C-; open to ME majors only.